TYPO3-svn-archive/jh_magnificpopup/Documentation/Changelog/Index.rst

          0.2.6

    :Changes:
-         \* BREAKING CHANGES for global images and iframe
+         \* BREAKING CHANGES for global images and iframe (see manual chapter "Breaking Changes" of documentation for more information)

          \* Moved translation to XLIFF

          \* Added fully support for Zepto

          \* Removed jQuery.noConflict for isImageFile-filter

+         \* Fixed a bug that broke inline-content

  - :Version:
          0.2.5